NorthStarUAS/rc-flight-legacy/README-beaglebone.md

 February 15, 2018:  Last tested with bone-debian-9.3 (28 January, 2018)

-## Update your beaglebone to the newest root image:
+## Update your beaglebone to the newest "flasher" debian image for
+   beaglebone:

     https://beagleboard.org/latest-images

 To create an updater sd card from a linux host (example):

+    unxz bone-eMMC-flasher-debian-10.3-iot-armhf-2020-04-06-4gb.img.xz
-    dd if=bone-debian-9.3-iot-armhf-2018-01-28-4gb.img of=/dev/sdd bs=1M
+    dd if=bone-eMMC-flasher-debian-10.3-iot-armhf-2020-04-06-4gb.img of=/dev/make/sure/this/is/the/right/one bs=1M

 Important note: if booting a beaglebone from sd card, it may still have an older uboot loaded in the mmc image and that may not support